Medical School Letters of Recommendation: Who & How to Ask

 Yes, you can add letters of recommendation after submitting AMCAS as long as you haven’t already submitted 10 letters.
 However, you are unable to delete or change any letters that have already been sent.

-Here’s What To Provide Your Letter Writers
+Here’s What to Provide Your Letter Writers

-How To Remind Your Writers To Submit Their Letters
+How to Remind Your Writers to Submit Their Letters

 Always consider the individual circumstances and relationship with your letter writer when reminding your writers to submit letters.
 We recommend a gentle email reminder if you are coming close to a few weeks before submission dates.